 How to Build Your Brand on Social Media

-While social media continues to evolve such as in terms of the popularity of certain platforms, the ways in which social media algorithms prioritize content and the types of content users want to engage with, brands need to recognize that the business of social media is still built on community and human-to-human engagement.
+While social media continues to evolve such as in terms of the popularity of certain platforms, the ways in which algorithms prioritize content and the types of content users want to engage with, brands need to recognize that the business of social media is still built on community and human-to-human engagement.

 In other words, even though social media looks quite different now than it did on early-internet communication mediums such as chat rooms and bulletin boards, the social aspect still remains.
 People use social media because they want to connect with other individuals, and they want to be entertained, inspired, and form emotional bonds with others.